logoraz/guixos-sway/README.md

-# GuixOS Sway
+# GuixOS Sway ("Alkaline Ice")

-GuixOS Sway (codename GuixOS Phonon): A Custom Guix System Distribution configured for Sway WM.
+GuixOS Sway ("Alkaline Ice"): A Custom Guix System Distribution configured for Sway WM.

 This is specifically setup and trailed with my Lenovo ThinkPad X1 Carbon